querqy/chorus/README.md

 First run:
 > docker-compose up --build

-Wait a while, because you'll be downloading quite a few images!
+Wait a while, because you'll be downloading and building quite a few images!

 Now we need to load our product data into Chorus.
 Grab a sample dataset of 150K products via: